coder-chick/ComputerNetworkingProject1/README.md

 7. Run the client.
 In the terminal, enter:
    * python UDPPingerClient.py <server's IPv4 address> 15007

-## This project contains the following:
-1. README.md
-2. The Server UDP Pinger Python code --> "UDPPingerServer.py"
-3. The Client UDP Pinger Python code --> "UDPPingerClient.py"
-4. The Project requirement document --> "CS5700ProgrammingProjectRequirements.pdf"
-5. A document explaining the code --> "CS5700Project1CodeExplanation.pdf"
-6. Screenshot of terminal from the Server --> "UDPPingerServerScreenShot.png"
-7. Screenshot of terminal from the Client --> "UDPPingerClientScreenShot.png"

 ## Screenshots of Terminal from same network